NYUAD-IM/artintel/Syllabus.md

 - Develop a speculative artistic vision of the future that leverages both critical perspectives and creative applications of emerging AI technologies
 - Create intuitive interactions using machine learning
 - Understand some of the low-level math and code used in neural networks and deep learning
-- Use current tools such as Python, Tensorflow, &amp; Keras to implement machine learning algorithms
+- Use current tools to create works using machine learning algorithms
 - Use various types of neural networks to generate sound, visuals, and text

 Teaching Methodologies: